Hands-on activities really help to bring history lessons to life.

-During our study of early America, we have enjoyed several Colonial America crafts, including making homemade quills and creating tin can lanterns.
+During our study of early America, we have enjoyed several Colonial America crafts and Native American crafts for kids.

 One of our favorites was learning how to make corn husk dolls.